-The dark purple root vegetable is full of valuable anthocyanin, which provide natural oxidation protection.
+The dark purple root vegetable is full of valuable anthocyanins, which provide natural oxidation protection.
 It also has an impressive taste because it is particularly mellow.
-More info

 Hawthorn is a wonderful herb used as a heart tonic.
 Various traditional references1 indicate the beneficial use of Hawthorn with low blood pressure, as its effect is to normalise the action of the heart and bring it back into balance.

 Hawthorn improves the flow of blood to the heart, and (possibly most importantly with low blood pressure) increases the power of the heartbeat, so that it is pushing blood more effectively out of the heart and into the arteries.